tkosciol/tkosciol.github.io/associate_sonata.md

-# Machine learning in microbiome research associate
+# Microbiome bioinformatics research associate

 The Structural and Functional Genomics lab at the Małopolska Centre of Biotechnology is **looking for a motivated post-doc who wants to solve real-world problems important to health to join the group**.
-The position is available from October 2020 with funding covered by the project until June 2023.
+The position is available from January 2021 with funding covered by the project until June 2023.

-**Experience in biology is not necessary!**

 I have recently moved from University of California San Diego to Poland and started a group in June 2019 at the [Małopolska Centre of Biotechnology](https://mcb.uj.edu.pl/), Jagiellonian University in Kraków.